eskatos/qipki/README.md

 ### master

 * Distribution packaged as a unix daemon in qipki-main-http-ca
+* QiPkiHttpCa can now be told what base url to use to generate links in representations ** Usefull when accessed through a reverse proxy for example
 * Management layer in QiPkiHttpCa exposing the Qi4j application structure through JMX
 * Simplified bootstrap supporting both embedded and standalone ways
 * No more OSGi support